Welcome to the WMP

 Human

 The One Health concept anchors the microbiome at the heart of human health, revealing the linkages between microbial homeostasis and our health and well-being.
-This integrated approach offers new perspectives in the battle against emerging diseases and in supporting and maintaining human health.

 Animal

-In the One Health approach, microbial communities are integral to animal health as well as serve as a reservoir of microorganisms which can be shared with humans and as a key player in the promotion and prevention of zoonotic (animal to human transmission) and anthroponotic (human to animal transmission) diseases
+In the One Health approach, microbial communities are integral to animal health.
+As well as serve as a reservoir of microorganisms which can be shared with humans.

 Plant

 The One Health concept sheds light on the role of the microbiome in the robustness of plants and the biodiversity of plant systems.
-The interactions of microorganisms and plant hosts is crucial for agricultural resilience and food security as well as for the health of ecosystems.

 Ecosystems

-The One Health approach highlights the integral role of microorganisms in ecosystems, where they generate and recycle nutrients, serve as a food source, and are a repository of innovative metabolic properties.
+These microorganism are a repository of innovative metabolic properties.
 Understanding and leveraging the properties of microbes in ecosystems will ultimately be crucial for sustainable management of our planet.